The Site Dashboard is where you can find all the tools you need to successfully build, launch, and manage your site.

 This tab shows general information about your site, such as the framework, upstream, date it was created, and your current plan.

-To find a link to your site's upstream, click Settings, then About Site.
+To find your site's upstream, click Settings, then About Site.

 The site default PHP version is applied to every environment unless a PHP version is explicitly selected for each environment.
 For more information, see Upgrading PHP Versions.